macouella/kenv/README.md

 ## The two dependencies

-Jsonc requires a different kind of parser, so we're using `json5` for that.
-This also means that there is json5 support.
-As for supporting webpack, we use `flat` to preprocess environment keys for `webpack.DefinePlugin` consumption.
+Kenv uses `json5` to parse Jsonc and Json files.
+Kenv also uses `flat` to preprocess `webpack.DefinePlugin` configs.

 ## Why name it kenv?

-The keystrokes feel natural (try typing `process.kenv.variable`), the name is as short as meaningfully possible, and kenv is an available package name from npm.
+The keystrokes feel natural (try typing `process.kenv.variable`), the name is as short and meaningful as possible, and kenv is an available package name from npm.

 ## Inspiration